sarafiskray/sarafiskray.github.io/index.md

 </div>
 <!--
 Things to do still:
-- make headshot clickable to go to home
--resize vtrans and mongodb images
-- about me link on top right
+- drop down + about me
--wrap c++ proj in .exe
-- css media queries for mobile
+- fix grey line on tablet view
+- re read all content
 -->

 ---